What is a Triple Net Lease?

 Under a net lease, tenants pay a base rent and then a mutually agreed-upon proration of the additional expenses such as taxes, maintenance and insurance.
 However, net leases differ from triple net leases in several significant aspects.

-First, the “net” amount the tenant pays toward landlord expenses is not based on the size of the property but only the arrangement between the tenant and landlord.
-Second, the “net” amount paid by the tenant may cover only some of the landlord expenses.
+First, the “net” amount the tenant pays toward landlord expenses is not based on the size of the property but on the arrangement between the tenant and landlord.
+Second, the “net” amount paid by the tenant may cover only some of the landlord's expenses.
 For example, a net lease may only cover taxes or insurance or maintenance as a single line item.
 It may also just cover a percentage or portion of these expenses as opposed to the full amount.

 Percentage Lease